 Skat or Delta Aquarii appears modestly bright in a dark country sky.
 It’s near on the sky’s dome to a very bright star, Fomalhaut in the constellation Piscis Austrinus the Southern Fish.

-The point that nearly aligns with the star Skat (Delta Aquarii) is called the radiant point of the Delta Aquarid meteor shower.
-In actuality, the meteors have nothing whatever to do with this star.
-The meteors burn up some 100 kilometers (60 miles) above the Earth’s surface, while the star Skat lies about 160 light-years away.
+Of course, in actuality, the Delta Aquarid meteors have nothing whatever to do with the star Skat.
+The meteors burn up some 60 miles (100 km) above Earth’s surface.
+Skat lies about 160 light-years away.

 A meteor shower results when the Earth passes through the orbital path of a comet, and the debris from this passing comet vaporizes in the Earth’s upper atmosphere.
 The meteors enter Earth’s atmosphere on parallel paths.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.